- Explain the major events that occurred during the Secession Crisis

 The attack on Fort Sumter meant war had come, and on April 15, 1861, Lincoln called upon loyal states to supply armed forces to defeat the rebellion and regain Fort Sumter.
 Faced with the need to choose between the Confederacy and the Union, border states and those of the Upper South, which earlier had been reluctant to dissolve their ties with the United States, were inspired to take action.
 They quickly voted for secession.
 A convention in Virginia that had been assembled earlier to consider the question of secession voted to join the Confederacy on April 17, two days after Lincoln called for troops.
 Arkansas left the Union on May 6 along with Tennessee one day later.
 North Carolina followed on May 20.

 Not all residents of the border states and the Upper South wished to join the Confederacy, however.
-Pro-Union feelings remained strong in Tennessee, especially in the eastern part of the state where slaves were few and consisted largely of house servants owned by the wealthy.
+Pro-Union feelings remained strong in Tennessee, especially in the eastern part of the state where the enslaved population was small and consisted largely of house servants owned by the wealthy.
 The state of Virginia—home of revolutionary leaders and presidents such as George Washington, Thomas Jefferson, James Madison, and James Monroe—literally was split on the issue of secession.
 Residents in the north and west of the state, where few slaveholders resided, rejected secession.
 These counties subsequently united to form “West Virginia,” which entered the Union as a free state in 1863.
 The rest of Virginia, including the historic lands along the Chesapeake Bay that were home to such early American settlements as Jamestown and Williamsburg, joined the Confederacy.
 The addition of this area gave the Confederacy even greater hope and brought General Robert E. Lee, arguably the best military commander of the day, to their side.
 In addition, the secession of Virginia brought Washington, DC, perilously close to the Confederacy, and fears that the border state of Maryland would also join the CSA, thus trapping the U.S. capital within Confederate territories, plagued Lincoln.

 While most slaveholding states joined the Confederacy, four crucial slave states remained in the Union (Figure 15.6).
-Delaware, which was technically a slave state despite its tiny slave population, never voted to secede.
+Delaware, which was technically a slave state despite its tiny enslaved population, never voted to secede.
 Maryland, despite deep divisions, remained in the Union as well.
 Missouri became the site of vicious fighting and the home of pro-Confederate guerillas but never joined the Confederacy.
 Kentucky declared itself neutral, although that did little to stop the fighting that occurred within the state.
 In all, these four states deprived the Confederacy of key resources and soldiers.